-Police at Cumbernauld are appealing for the assistance of the public in their ongoing efforts to trace missing man, Paul Booth.
+Police in Lanarkshire are appealing for the assistance of the public in their ongoing efforts to trace missing Cumbernauld man, Paul Booth.

-Paul Booth (45) of Seafar in Cumbernauld was last seen around 1400 hours on Tuesday 25 October 2016 on the footbridge between McGregor Road and Hillcrest Road in Cumbernauld.
-He is described as white, 5ft 10 inches in height and of slim build with sallow skin and light brown cropped hair.
+Paul, who was from the Seafar area, was last seen around 2pm on Tuesday, 25 October, 2016, on the footbridge between McGregor Road and Hillcrest Road in Cumbernauld.
+Then aged 45, he is described as white, 5ft 10ins tall, of slim build, with sallow skin and light brown cropped hair.
 When he was last seen he was wearing a dark-coloured hooded top, jeans, white trainers and a beanie hat.
 Paul walks with a slight limp.

-"This is obviously a very distressing time for his family and friends and they are extremely concerned for him.
+A Police Scotland spokesperson said: "This is obviously very distressing for his family and friends and they are extremely concerned for him.

-“Paul is known to frequent the Seafar and town centre areas of Cumbernauld and police enquiries are continuing there in our ongoing efforts to trace him.
-Officers have issued local media appeals, distributed posters, and are continuing to study CCTV images.
-However, unfortunately there has been no trace of him.
+"Paul was known to frequent the Seafar and town centre areas of Cumbernauld and police enquiries are continuing there in our ongoing efforts to trace him.
+Officers have issued media appeals, distributed posters and studied CCTV images, however, there has been no trace of him.